Nobody Reads the Fine Print: How to Easily Avoid Hidden Fees and Interest

 The Solution: The best solution is to always know how much money is in your account, and never put yourself in a situation where you’ll be overdrawn.
 That’s not always possible, however.
 You might want to consider contacting your bank to opt-out of the overdraft protection.
 It’s usually better to have a transaction be denied than to have overdraft fees you’ll have a hard time paying.

 Traveling abroad can be a wonderful experience.
-Just make sure you’re not hit with a bunch of unexpected fees after you return home.
+Just make sure you’re not hit with a bunch of unexpected credit card fees after you return home.
 Most major credit cards are accepted the world over, so many travelers use their credit cards when vacationing in a foreign country.

 Buying a house is never cheap or easy.
 There are tons of documents, fees, rules and regulations.
-When you’re paying hundreds of thousands of dollars for a house, it can be easy to sign off on a few hundred dollar charges here and there – but those fees aren’t always your responsibility.
+When you’re paying hundreds of thousands of dollars for a house, it can be easy to sign off on a few hundred dollar charges here and there for closing fees – but those fees aren’t always your responsibility.

 The Solution: Hire a real estate professional.
 If not for the entire process of buying a house, at least hire a professional to look over any documents before you sign.
-This pro can be an attorney or even a qualified real estate agent – just find someone who knows real estate law.
+This can be an attorney or even a qualified real estate agent – just find someone who knows real estate law.

 You should already be aware of the interest rates on your credit cards or loans.
 But do you know your compound interest rate?
 Also known as capitalized interest, this is the money from the simple interest and principal combined.

 The Solution: Split your monthly payment into two payments each month.
 This can help reduce the compounding effect.
 Your overall debt payments can be lowered, too.